lesleycw/f5xc-lab-101/lab2.rst

 Exercise 2 (Optional): F5 F5 Distributed Cloud Simulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During this lab we will not deploy a new AWS VPC Site.
-If you would like to learn more about deploying an AWS VPC Site via F5 Distributed Cloud you may want to try using the following F5 F5 Distributed Cloud Simulator:
+During this lab we will not deploy a new Azure vNet Site.
+If you would like to learn more about deploying a Public Cloud Site via F5 Distributed Cloud you may want to try using the following F5 F5 Distributed Cloud Simulator:

 - https://simulator.f5.com/s/cloud2cloud_via_sites_brownfield

-You can emulate the steps that were used to create the F5 Distributed Cloud VPC Site in the lab environment by starting with the "3.
+You can emulate the steps that were used to create the F5 Distributed Cloud Site in the lab environment by starting with the "3.
 Connect AWS VPC Site" https://simulator.f5.com/s/cloud2cloud_via_sites_brownfield/nav/aws/005/0

 Clicking on the "Next" button in the top right will allow you to see similar steps that were used to create the site.